kyma-project/community/sig-and-wg/sig-core/proposals/central-connector-service.md

 There are the following cases:

 - Application certificate is about to expire.
-- XF runtime (intermediate) certificate is about to expire.
+- XF runtime client certificate is about to expire.
 - CA root certificate is about to expire.

 #### Application and XF runtime certificate renewal